Frequently Asked Questions

 Hotel El Greco in Thessaloniki has fast and reliable wireless.
 On the island, where things are considerably more rustic, wireless is available on the patio at Pension Archodissa, but patience with the easily overloaded system is sometimes required.
 Logging off the wi-fi completely when you are not using it will help keep the headaches to a minimum.
 Additional hot-spots can be found around the island at cafes and restaurants.

-Q: What kind of sightseeing is available on the island of Thasos?
+Q: What kind of sightseeing is available at the location?
 How can I explore the island?

 Your program fee includes several organized off-site excursions:

 1) a day trip to Thasos Town (Limenas) where you can tour the expansive archaeological ruins and excellent museum and enjoy lunch and shopping on the harbor.